aerofur/OpenControl/README.md

     * [ ] OverloadProtection
       * The locomotive will reduce power if thermal limits of the traction motors are exceeded.
     * [ ] Adhesion
+      * Really worth adding?
+Wheelslip does its own thing, :thinking_emoji:
     * [x] Custom Load Ramping Speed
       * Will be located in configs, the default should be 15. (see clamps in TM Calc)
     * [x] Low Speed Curve Enable/Disable